alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

 - `-se`: Seed controlling all the random parameters; type: int
 - `-r`: Resolution with default being 200; type: int
 - `--pad_inches`: Padding of white border along the image with default padding of 0 inches; type: int
-- `--num_columns` : Number of columns of the ECG leads with default being -1; type: int
+- `--num_columns` : Number of columns of the ECG leads.
+The default(-1) will plot a single column for 2 lead data and 4 columns for the 12 or any other number of lead data.
+Default: -1; type: int
-- `--full_mode`: Sets the lead to add at the bottom of the paper ECG as a long strip obtained from the WFDB record's `.hea` header file; default: `'II'`; type: str
+- `--full_mode`: Sets the lead to add at the bottom of the paper ECG as a long strip obtained from the WFDB record's `.hea` header file, if the lead II is not available plots the first lead from the header file; default: `'II'`; type: str
 - `--num_images`: Number of ECG images to be generated; default: all files in the input directory; type: int
-- `--random_resolution`: Generate random resolutions of images; default: False
+- `--random_resolution`: Generate random resolutions of images, if True resolution is randomly picked from the range [50, `-r` + 1] else every image is generated at the `-r` resolution; default: False
-- `--random_padding`: Generate random padding widths on images; default: False
+- `--random_padding`: Generate random padding widths on images, if True pad inches is randomly picked from the range [0, `--pad_inches` + 1], else every image is padded with `--pad_inches`; default: False
 - `--random_dc`: Add ECG calibration pulse to a random number of generated images.
 The parameter is the probability of the images having the calibration pulse; type: Float, default: 0 (no calibration pulse).
 Set to 1 to add the pulse to all images.
 Make sure that `--random_dc` $\in$ [0, 1].
 - `--random_grid_present`: Probability of the generated images having the ECG paper grid; type: Float, default: 1 (adds the grid to all images).
 Make sure that `--random_grid_present` $\in$ [0, 1].
 When 0, the images do not have the background grid.
 - `--random_print`: Probability of adding printed text to a random set of images; type: Float, default: 0 (no text added).
 Make sure that `--random_print` $\in$ [0, 1].